syncfusion-content/xamarin-docs/Xamarin/Chips/Getting-Started.md

 ---
 layout : post
-title : Getting Started with Syncfusion Chips Control for Xamarin.Forms description : A quick tour to initial users on Syncfusion chips control for Xamarin.Forms platform platform : xamarin control : Chips documentation : ug
+title : Getting Started with Syncfusion Chips Control for Xamarin.Forms description : A quick tour to initial users on Syncfusion chips control for Xamarin.Forms platform and explains the types of chip group. platform : Xamarin.Forms control : Chips documentation : ug
 ---